 Learning and teaching

 The programme is delivered full time and makes use of a virtual learning environment to help you with background preparation for the seminars that constitute an important part of your learning.

 The programme tackles important developments in politics, economics, and bioscience – for instance, looking at Bill Gates’ funding of public-private partnerships to address specific illnesses and problems, and the implications in terms of medicine and scientific developments, accountability and democracy, health inequality and the distribution of medicine.

 - Global governance and international law.

-Professor of Public Health Research and Policy and Co-director of the Global Health, Policy and Innovation Unit.
+Professor of Public Health Research and Policy and director of the Global Public Health Unit

 Professor Pollock is an internationally known scholar in public health medicine, recently described by The Lancet as one "of the UK’s leading public intellectuals in medicine".
 Through her research she brings the wide range of public health disciplines – epidemiological, geographical, legal, economic, political – to bear on important issues in public health and health policy, and particularly in relation to how financing and policy impact on universal and equitable health care provision.